Skip to Main Content

 HOW TO FILE A SEXUAL HARASSMENT LAWSUIT IN NJ

 If you wish to file a sexual harassment lawsuit, you should act as quickly as possible.
 In New Jersey, workplace sexual harassment lawsuits must be filed within two years of the sexual act that triggered the claim.
 The reason for this is the statute of limitations.
 The statute of limitations dictates the amount of time an individual has to file a particular type of lawsuit.
 If you do not file your harassment claim within two years of the harassment incident, there is a possibility that the court may bar your claim.
+Speaking with New Jersey employment lawyers as soon as possible after an incident gives you the best chance of preserving your legal rights and building a strong case.

 dots